 Its scenic location near the ocean, tucked up against the North Shore mountains, makes living in Vancouver an ideal base for year-round exploration.

 The city’s coastline offers amazing views and great beaches, while the mountains offer hiking trails and snow sports.
 Living in ‘Beautiful British Columbia‘, world-renowned for its natural beauty, is ideal if you have an appreciation for the outdoors.

-If you don’t possess this appreciation right now, then we promise that you will develop one over time.
+If you don’t possess this appreciation right now, then we promise that you will develop a taste for this aspect of Vancouver life over time.

 Living in Vancouver is a fantastic experience.

 The Downtown core of Vancouver is located on a peninsula.
 Because it’s surrounded by water on three sides, the only way to expand is by building up.
 The space is very urban and condensed within a small area, characterized by residential high-rises and office blocks that contribute to a fantastic skyline.